anomaly : Detection of Anomalous Structure in Time Series Data: The Collective And Point Anomaly Family

 Point anomalies detected : 4 location variate strength 1 1000 1 43.07885 2 2000 1 117.84647 3 3000 1 37.49265 4 4000 1 62.67104

-Collective anomalies detected : 3 start end variate start.lag end.lag mean.change variance.change 1 401 500 1 0 0 14.597971638 4.990295e-04 2 1601 1800 1 0 0 0.001502774 9.869876e+01 3 3201 3500 1 0 0 0.036926415 7.764414e+00 \end{CodeOutput} \begin{CodeInput} R> plot(res) \end{CodeInput} \end{CodeChunk} The output from \code{capa.uv} is an S4 object of type \code{capa.uv.class} which is derived from a base class \code{capa.class}.
-All of the S4 classes in the {\bf anomaly} package have generic methods for \code{plot}, \code{summary} and \code{show}.
-The \code{summary} method displays information regarding the analysis and details regarding the location and nature of the detected anomalies.
-The formatting demonstrates that \code{capa.uv} correctly determines the presence of the anomalies in the simulated data.
+Collective anomalies detected : 3 start end variate start.lag end.lag mean.change variance.change 1 401 500 1 0 0 14.597971638 4.990295e-04 2 1601 1800 1 0 0 0.001502774 9.869876e+01 3 3201 3500 1 0 0 0.036926415 7.764414e+00 \end{CodeOutput} \begin{CodeInput} R> plot(res) \end{CodeInput} \end{CodeChunk} The \code{summary} method displays information regarding the analysis and details regarding the location and nature of the detected anomalies.
+The formatting demonstrates that \code{capa} correctly determines the presence of the anomalies in the simulated data.
 The \code{plot} function generates a {\bf ggplot} object \citep{h-wickham-ggplot2-book} which is shown in Figure \ref{figure:uvcapa-simulated-data-1}.
-The location of the collective anomalies are highlighted by vertical blue bands and the data corresponding to point anomalies are shown in red.
+The location of the collective anomalies are highlighted by vertical blue bands and the data point anomalies are shown in red.

-By default, \code{capa.uv} detects both changes in mean and variance.
-The option \code{type=''mean''} can be used to detect changes in mean only. \begin{CodeChunk} \begin{CodeInput} R> res <- capa.uv(x, type = "mean") R> collective_anomalies(res) \end{CodeInput} \begin{CodeOutput} start end mean.change test.statistic 1 401 500 14.92774 1492.774 \end{CodeOutput} \begin{CodeInput} R> head(point_anomalies(res)) \end{CodeInput} \begin{CodeOutput} location strength 1 1000 43.07885 2 2000 117.84647 3 3000 37.49265 4 3201 11.44038 5 3202 16.52037 6 3203 10.58874 \end{CodeOutput} \end{CodeChunk} In this case, \code{capa.uv} correctly identifies the collective change in mean and the point anomalies.
+By default, CAPA detects both changes in mean and variance.
+The option \code{type=''mean''} can be used to detect changes in mean only. \begin{CodeChunk} \begin{CodeInput} R> res <- capa(x, type = "mean") R> collective_anomalies(res) \end{CodeInput} \begin{CodeOutput} start end mean.change test.statistic 1 401 500 14.92774 1492.774 \end{CodeOutput} \begin{CodeInput} R> head(point_anomalies(res)) \end{CodeInput} \begin{CodeOutput} location strength 1 1000 43.07885 2 2000 117.84647 3 3000 37.49265 4 3201 11.44038 5 3202 16.52037 6 3203 10.58874 \end{CodeOutput} \end{CodeChunk} In this case, \code{capa} correctly identifies the collective change in mean and the point anomalies.
 However, as a consequence of CAPA now looking for changes in mean only, and assuming constant variance, the analysis results in changes in variance being classified as groups of point anomalies, see Figure (\ref{figure:uvcapa-simulated-data-2}).
 The above example also demonstrates the \code{collective_anomalies} function, which is used to produce a data frame containing the location and change in mean for collective anomalies, and the \code{point_anomalies} function which provides the location and strength of the point anomalies.